gusztavvargadr/vagrant/samples/README.md

         cpus: 2
 ```

-For more complex or permanent changes, [fork this repo][Fork] and commit your changes in your own branch like [this one][CustomizationBranch].
+For more complex or permanent changes, [fork this repo][Fork] and simply commit your changes in your own branch like [this one][CustomizationBranch].

 [Fork]: https://github.com/gusztavvargadr/vagrant/fork
 [CustomizationBranch]: https://github.com/gusztavvargadr/vagrant/compare/master...customization/gusztavvargadr